99002561/Genesis-Notebook/C++/cppNotes.md

 [std](https://www.geeksforgeeks.org/using-namespace-std-considered-bad-practice/)

 ### Namespace
-Namespaces were introduced into C++ to resolve identifier name conflicts.
+* Namespaces were introduced into C++ to resolve identifier name conflicts.
-This ensured that two objects can have the same name and yet be treated differently if they belonged to different namespaces.
+* This ensured that two objects can have the same name and yet be treated differently if they belonged to different namespaces.
+* Namespace declarations appear only at global scope. namespace <name>{
+        int z;
+    }
+    name::z
+* Members inside the unnamed namespace can only be accessed in same file.
+* Unnamed namespace limits access of class, variables, function and objects to the file which it is defined.
+* Functionality is similar to static keyword.
+Static variables limits the access of global variable and functions to the file in which they are defined.
+* Difference between unnamed namespace and static keyword is that static keyword can be used with variable, function and objects but not with user defined class.

+### using
+    Using keyword is used to:
+    a.
+Bring a specific member from the namespace into the current scope.
+    b.
+Bring all members from the namespace into the current scope.
+    c.
+Bring a base class method or variable into the current class scope.

+    using std::cout     --> gets cout of std namespace to current scope using namespace std --> gets all the type and class declaration in the std namescope

 ### Alias Names
 1. typedef <existingName> <NewName>